-1) It all started with a dude named Ancel Keys.
+It all started with a dude named Ancel Keys

 In 1977, a committee led by George McGovern published the first “dietary goals” for the U.S.A in order to reverse the heart disease epidemic.

-Based on the pervious studies done, and what they thought they knew, the dietary goals were:
+Based on the previous studies done, and what they thought they knew, the dietary goals were:

-Why Does my Doctor And The Media Still Tell Me to Lower my Cholesterol?
+Why Does my Doctor Tell Me to Lower my Cholesterol?

-For starters, I can think of Thirty Billion and One reasons why you are told you need to lower tour cholesterol .
+For starters, I can think of Thirty Billion, and One reason why you are told you need to lower your cholesterol.
 30,000,000,000 of which being dollar bills.

-1) Yes thats right – The statin drug industry (cholesterol lowering drugs) is a $30 Billion dollar industry.
+1) The statin drug industry is a $30 Billion dollar industry

-Imagine basing a $30 Billion dollar industry off incorrect science that is now proven wrong.
-It’s mind blowing.
+Imagine basing a $30 Billion dollar industry on incorrect science that is now proven wrong.
+It’s mind-blowing.
 Imagine if that industry disappeared overnight, what would happen.
 Which is why it doesn’t.